 Pipedrive is more sales than marketing focused, and was created to assist small sales teams in managing and growing their sales.
 Pipedrive’s focus is on the salesperson, giving them tools and training to manage all aspects of the sales cycle.

-MyEmma, or Emma, is an email marketing platform that allows users to design email campaigns from scratch or using one of their tried-and-true email templates.
-The cloud-based platform is accessible on any device and can help marketing teams manage email communication, break down granular demographic information, and review spending, open rate, or any history.
+MyEmma, or Emma, is an email marketing platform that allows users to design email campaigns from scratch or using one of its tried-and-true email templates.
+The cloud-based platform is accessible on any device and can help marketing teams manage email communication; break down granular demographic information; and review spending, open rate, or any history.

-From the makers of the beloved editing software line (Photoshop, Illustrator, Indesign, etc.) comes an integrated marketing platform to access, organize and curate marketing content.
-Included in the suite is access to Adobe analytics, target, social, Experience Manager, media optimizer, and Adobe Campaign, all accessible via a real-time dashboard and intuitive interface.
-If you are used to working with other Adobe platforms, then it will be a smooth transition for any marketing team.
+From the makers of the beloved editing software line (Photoshop, Illustrator, InDesign, etc.) comes an integrated marketing platform to access, organize, and curate marketing content.
+Included in the suite is access to Adobe Analytics, Target, Social, Experience Manager, Advertising Cloud, and Campaign, all accessible via a real-time dashboard and intuitive interface.
+If you’re used to working with other Adobe platforms, then switching to this software will be a smooth transition for any marketing team.

-Social media marketing can get complicated, especially if you are managing multiple accounts.
-Socialdraft is a cloud-based platform that incorporates Facebook, Facebook Groups and Pages, Twitter, LinkedIn, Pinterest, and Instagram, allowing numerous channels, content scheduling, bulk uploads, reports and alerts.
+Social media marketing can get complicated, especially if you’re managing multiple accounts.
+Socialdraft is a cloud-based platform that incorporates Facebook, Facebook Groups and Pages, Twitter, LinkedIn, Pinterest, and Instagram, allowing for numerous channels, content scheduling, bulk uploads, reports, and alerts.
 Schedule your posts using a content creation calendar, with a drag-and-drop display that makes it easy.